uraikus/hta-installer/README.md

 # (Windows Only) HTA Installer
-  This HTA installer will compile unicode text based files to a single file .hta installer which can be installed on windows based corporate environments. <br>
+  This HTA installer will compile unicode text based files to a single file .hta installer which can be installed on windows based corporate environments.
+The program was initially created for installing an intranet site that automatically creates network backups, while also storing a local copy of the site for backup purposes during network outages.<br>
   When the user attempts to run the installer, it will attempt to install to a user input local location, as well as a user input network drive location. <br>
 To create compile a installer file, open up the Resources/files.json file:
   <ul>